AkshayPatel8140/Akshaypatel8140/README.md

 - One of the key functionalities lies in allowing users to create a localized asynchronous storage database within the app, meticulously structuring it with proper relationships.
 - This feature provides users with a platform to organize and manage their data effectively, ensuring relationships between different elements within the database are well-maintained.
 - In essence, this application serves as a versatile tool for handling and manipulating database files, offering users the ability to import, edit, and export data across different formats while also enabling the creation of local storage databases with structured relationships to streamline data management processes.
+- Developed a multi-format data export solution (.csv, .xlsx, etc.) and report generation capabilities, leveraging DB files for data analysis.
 - If you'd like to see the results of my work, I invite you to explore the live application using the provided links 👉🏻 [SQL Android](https://play.google.com/store/apps/details?id=com.moontechnolabs.SqliteEditor&pcampaignid=web_share)

+### i-DETECT (Python, Raspberry-PI, MySQL)
+- Developed a real-time luggage tracking system with Raspberry Pi and Django, enhancing user experience and security during travel.
+- Increased bag security by 70% by designing and implementing a fingerprint authentication system using a Raspberry Pi.
+- Architected and built a Django-based website, focusing on user accessibility and facilitating real-time tracking across diverse platforms.

 <!--
 **AkshayPatel8140/Akshaypatel8140** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.